How we work

 We follow through and continue to work with a new or existing supplier to make those identified business benefits a reality.
 Recommended actions can falter without this continued focus and resource at this key stage.
 We have all seen those worthy projects that everyone is ‘fully supportive of’ discussed at Partner meeting after Partner meeting that never seem to get off the ground.

-We often say that the most important thing we do in any engagement is listen.
-Taking the time to really understand what’s needed, rather than just telling people what you think they need, and parroting a corrective formula.
+We often say that the most important thing we do in any engagement is listen to your people.
+Taking the time to really understand what they need, and delivering this, rather than just running a project via a “cookie cutter” process.

-At Chatham Group, we hear you and we can help.
+At Chatham, we hear you and we can help.